rwaldron/johnny-five/tpl/.readme.md

 [![Build Status](https://travis-ci.org/rwaldron/johnny-five.png?branch=master)](https://travis-ci.org/rwaldron/johnny-five) [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/rwaldron/johnny-five?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 #### Johnny-Five is an Open Source, IoT and Robotics programming framework, developed at [Bocoup](http://bocoup.com).
-Johnny-Five programs can be written for Arduino, Beagle Bone, Intel Galileo & Edison, Pinoccio, Raspberry Pi, Spark Core, TI Launchpad and more!
+Johnny-Five programs can be written for Arduino (all models), Electric Imp, Beagle Bone, Intel Galileo & Edison, Linino One, Pinoccio, Raspberry Pi, Spark Core, TI Launchpad and more!

 Johnny-Five does not attempt to provide "all the things", but instead focuses on delivering robust, reality tested, highly composable APIs that behave consistently across all supported hardware platforms.
 Johnny-Five wants to be a baseline control kit for hardware projects, allowing you the freedom to build, grow and experiment with diverse JavaScript libraries of your own choice.
 Johnny-Five couples comfortably with: